atomixnmc/minidi-dict-ng1/docs/unstable/tutorials.md

 About the Tutorials
 ===================

-The tutorials don't document MDwiki's core functionality, but provide guides on what you can do with MDwiki, and how to do it.
+The tutorials don't document Minidi's core functionality, but provide guides on what you can do with Minidi, and how to do it.

 Note: We'd love to have more tutorials and ideas.
 You can add your own tutorial to this website by sending a pull request to this wiki!